Ibrahim Babangida: Crisis of the Third Republic

 On 12 June 1993, the presidential election was finally held.
 The results though not officially declared by the National Electoral Commission – showed the duo of Moshood Abiola and Babagana Kingibe of the Social Democratic Party (SDP) defeated Bashir Tofa and Slyvester Ugoh of the National Republican Convention (NRC) by over 2.3 million votes in the 1993 presidential election.
 The elections were later annulled by military head of state General Babangida, citing electoral irregularities.
 The annulment led to widespread protests and political unrest in Abiola's stronghold of the South West, as many felt Babangida had ulterior motives, and did not want to cede power to Moshood Abiola, a Yoruba businessman.
 Babangida later admitted that the elections were annulled due to national security considerations, which he didn't specify.

-The lingering June 12 crisis led to the resignation of General Babangida in August 1993.
+The lingering 12 June crisis led to the resignation of General Babangida in August 1993.
 Babangida signed a decree establishing the Interim National Government led by Ernest Shonekan.
-As interim president, Shonekan initially appointed Abiola as his Vice President, who refused to recognize the interim government, the crisis lingered for months culminating in the seizure of power of General Sani Abacha.
+As interim president, Shonekan initially appointed Abiola as his vice president, who refused to recognize the interim government, the crisis lingered for months culminating in the seizure of power by General Sani Abacha.
+Babangida at the height of the crisis stated "If I am sleeping and I hear the Yorubas beating the drums of war, I would go back to sleep."

-Close to the end of his tenure, he paid a state visit to the queen of the United Kingdom making him the second Nigerian leader after Yakubu Gowon to do so.